lawlient/notes/tutorial/init_ppa.md

 ### 1. Setting up an account in [launchpad](https://launchpad.net/).

-It needs a name and a email address you are using.
+It needs a name and an email address you are using.

 ### 2. Activate your ppa.